 Now, let’s get to the big questions and see whether your kid is within the right age and form to get rolling.

 At What Age Should They Start?

-Weightlifting is completely safe for your kids; it won’t stop their growth, and they sure as hell won’t kill themselves while doing it.
+Weightlifting is completely safe for your kids; it won’t stop their growth, and they sure as hell won’t kill themselves while doing it – it’s not like you are going to introduce them to insanely heavy equipment like the millennium dumbbell anyway.
 This means that you should get your eight-year-old on that strength program, right?